yunpeng-shi/CEMP/README.md

 ``SOd`` folder is for rotation synchronization (SO(d) group).
 The metric of CEMP is chosen as the difference in Frobenius norm.

+``MPLS`` repository (https://github.com/yunpeng-shi/MPLS) offers a faster implementation of CEMP-SO(3) with sampled 3-cycles (not like this repo that uses all 3-cycles).
+It also includes the state-of-the-art rotation averaging method MPLS.

+``IRGCL`` repository (https://github.com/yunpeng-shi/IRGCL) offers a fully-vectorized version of CEMP-Sn.
+It aims to solve the permutation synchronization/multi-object matching problem.
+It also includes a MPLS-like algorithm for permutation sync.

 Here ``Spectral`` refers to eigenvector method for approximately solving least squares formulation.
 See [Angular Synchronization by Eigenvectors and Semidefinite Programming,](https://arxiv.org/abs/0905.3174) Amit Singer, Applied and Computational Harmonic Analysis, 2011 for details.